debezium/debezium-design-documents/gsoc/yuangLi/YuangLiProposal.md

 Milvus 2.5 is selected because its Kafka/Pulsar-based architecture is comparatively stable and well understood.
 Milvus 2.6 introduces Woodpecker and a new StreamingService layer, which significantly changes the consumption model and still appears to be evolving, so support for 2.6 is deferred as future work.

+With a Milvus connector, changes in vector data can be captured and consumed in real time, allowing teams to trigger downstream workflows, keep dependent systems updated, and integrate Milvus more cleanly into existing data platforms.
+This is particularly useful in systems such as RAG, semantic retrieval, and recommendation pipelines, where keeping vector data fresh and synchronized is important.

 ## Why this project?

 During a previous internship I worked with Kafka-based data pipelines, which led me to CDC and how it keeps distributed systems consistent.
 A big part of that was reading Jay Kreps [The Log](https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying), the idea that an append-only log is the unifying abstraction behind databases, replication, and stream processing changed how I think about distributed systems.